codio/knowledge/source/instructors/authoring/assessments/partial-points.rst

 If you use Python, you can also use the function ``send_partial_v2``.
 Also, through HTTP requests you can use any other language you feel comfortable with.

+As a general rule, your script should always exit with ``0``; otherwise, the grade will be 0.
+If the student receives partial points, the results will display a percent sign rather than a check mark or x.

 Examples auto-grading script with partial points ......................................................

 The following examples in Python and JavaScript show how you can write your scripts in any language.
-As a general rule, your script should always exit with ``code 0``; otherwise, the grade will be 0.

 The Python script parses the student's file and then assigns points based on specific criteria.
 In the JavaScript version, it uses Unit Testing through Mocha, a popular `node` library and it is invoked with ``mocha 2>&1 || true`` to force the exit code to be 0.